 - interest (what you pay the lender to borrow the money)

 PITI sometimes includes private mortgage insurance (PMI) but not always.
-If you have to pay PMI, ask if it is included in the PITI you’re offered).
+If you have to pay PMI, ask if it is included in the PITI you’re offered.
+FHA mortgage insurance is typically required on an FHA loan, including a premium due upfront and monthly premiums.

 I’ve had some credit problems.
 Will I have to pay more for my mortgage loan?